wwivbbs/docs/installwindows.md

 [Visual C++ Redistributable for Visual Studio 2015] (https://www.microsoft.com/en-us/download/details.aspx?id=48145)

+## Fossils Driver

+TODO: Add this.

+TODO: This needs to be in the packaged build.

+What works on my win7x86 install:
+a) sbbsexec.dll in \windows\system32
+b) dosxtrn.exe and dosxtrn.def in \wwiv

+q: What about sbbsexec.ini?

 ## Installation Steps

 Take the build of WWIV you downloaded and extract all the  files